Chilean Military Plane Carrying 38 People Crashes En Route To Antarctica

 A Chilean military plane with 38 people on board has crashed on its way to Antarctica, Chile's air force said Tuesday.

-Air force officials say they have not been able to locate the Hercules C-130 transport, but based on the number of hours it's been missing, have determined it likely crashed.
+Air force officials say they have not been able to locate the Hercules C-130 transport, but based on the number of hours it has been missing, have determined it likely crashed.
 A search and rescue mission is ongoing, The Associated Press reports.

 "My thoughts and prayers are with the families of the 38 crew members and passengers of the FACh (Air Force) C-130 plane," Chilean president Sebastian Piñera wrote on Twitter.